Frequently Asked Questions (FAQ)

 Is a birth certificate required for every minor visitor?

-Generally no, however when the incarcerated individual is incarcerated on a charge with a minor victim, birth certificates may be required.
+Generally no, however when the incarcerated individual is incarcerated on a charge with a minor victim, birth certificates and releases may be requested.

 What are the visiting hours?